tuvo1106/aws-primer/certified_solutions_architect.md

 #### _CloudWatch Introduction_

-- A collection of monitoring services for loggin, react and visualizing log data.
+- A collection of monitoring services for logging, react and visualizing log data.
 - **CloudWatch Logs** - any custom log data, Memory usage, Rails logs, NGINX logs
 - **CloudWatch Metrics** - metrics that are based off of logs eg. Memory usage
 - **CloudWatch Events** - triggers an event based on conditions eg.